MMRES-PyBootcamp/MMRES-python-bootcamp/README.md

 # BIST-master-python-bootcamp

-Contents for the scientific python bootcamp of the BIST master of Multidisciplinary Research in Experimental Sciences (2024 course).
+Contents for the 2025-2026 scientific python bootcamp of the **Barcelona Institute of Science and Technology** (BIST) **Master of Multidisciplinary Research in Experimental Sciences** (MMRES).

-The contents of this year's bootcamp are designed based on [2023](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2023), [2022](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2022), [2021](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2021), [2020](https://github.com/germannp/BIST-Python-Bootcamp), and [2019](https://github.com/BorjaRequena/BIST-master-python-bootcamp) editions.
+The contents of this year's bootcamp are designed based on [2023](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2023), [2022](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2022), [2021](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2021), [2020](https://github.com/germannp/BIST-Python-Bootcamp) and [2019](https://github.com/BorjaRequena/BIST-master-python-bootcamp) editions.
+From 2024 onwards, we decided to keep a single repo (named just `MMRES-python-bootcamp`) for simplicity.
+If you are interested in previous editions, please browse the [commit history](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp/commits/master/) and find for the date you are looking for.

-**IMPORTANT**: Make sure you have the learning environment ready **before** coming to the first class on September 12th.
-Follow the steps below to 1) install python and 2) prepare the `MMRES-python-bootcamp2024` repository on your machine.
+**IMPORTANT**: Make sure you have the learning environment ready **before** comming to the first class on September 25th.
+Follow the steps below to 1) install python and 2) prepare the `MMRES-python-bootcamp` repository on your machine.

 Suggested python installation
 -----------------------------
-1. Distribution: Anaconda3 with Jupyter or JupyterLab (better JupyterLab).
+1. Distribution: Anaconda3 with [JupyterLab](https://jupyter.org/).
 Please, refer to the official [Anaconda website](https://www.anaconda.com/download) and follow downloading and installing instructions.
-Note that you will be prompted to provide an email to get a download link via email.
+Note that you will be prompted to provide an email adress.
 2. Installation: In order to minimize the problems derived from across-students heterogeneity in the setup process, we reccomend to install Anaconda3 with the default options.
 3. Packages: NumPy, Pandas, SciPy, Matplotlib, Seaborn, Scikit-learn, Statsmodels, [bioinfokit](https://anaconda.org/bioconda/bioinfokit)\*, [Pytorch](https://anaconda.org/pytorch/pytorch)\* and [Torchvision](https://anaconda.org/pytorch/torchvision)\*.
-Please note that starred packages are not available after default Anaconda3 setup and thus you should manually install them using [Anaconda Prompt](https://docs.anaconda.com/free/anaconda/packages/install-packages/).
+Please note that starred packages are not available after default Anaconda3 setup and thus you should manually install them using the [Anaconda Prompt](https://docs.anaconda.com/free/anaconda/packages/install-packages/).
 Follow the hyperlinks for further help and be patient, Anaconda might take a considerable amount of time to install certain packages (type `y` then intro when prompted with `Proceed ([y]/n)?` when installing that starred packages).

 Suggested repository preparation
 --------------------------------